R4ph3rd/totem_panic/README.md

 <img src="./src/img/totem_panic.gif" alt="totem panic gif">
 </div>

+## History
+Our concept evolved through different experiments and ideas, at the begin we want to create a game with a led band, we thought about many games like Guitar Hero, Fruit Ninja and a clicker battle Royal which is a trend on video games industry but we want to avoid led because it's to similar with a screen and we want design and conceive simple and natural interaction out of screen.
+We play with ventilation a lot and imagine a pong with the breath.
+Finally, we discovered this simply but satisfying interaction with the ventilation controlled by ultrasonic sensor.
+It's like the force in Star Wars or Wingardium Leviosa in Harry Potter.
+We go with this interaction and design a level for creating gameplay with this interaction.

 ## Gameplay
 Natives are processing a ritual in order that their departed will be able to go to the Nirvana, but the totem gone crazy!
 Will you achieve to help them and stay on air until the end of the ritual?
 According to the duration the player keeps the soul ball on air, and he will get a shaman rank, from "élan tranquille" to "aigle noir".